wbaer/wbaer.net/content/posts/simple-build-automation-with-vscode-tasks-and-hugo.md

 Basically I have the 3 tasks previously mentioned, set to run in the background.
 While I've ordered and grouped the tasks chronologically as I expect them to execute - this isn't handled automatically - the last set of instructions is designed to do that (dependsOrder).

 "dependsOrder": "sequence" specifies that task dependencies are executed in the order they are listed in dependsOn.
-Any background/watch tasks used in dependsOn with "dependsOrder": "sequence" need to have a problem matcher that tracks when they are "done" (as specified in the above).
+Any background/watch tasks used in dependsOn with "dependsOrder": "sequence" needs to have a problem matcher that tracks when they are "done" (as specified in the above).
 The above task runs task 1, task 2, and then task 3, albeit I could've ordered them differently and the sequenced them in the order I want them to run, e.g. ordered as Build, Cleanup, and Compile, but run as Cleanup, Compile, and then Build.

 This is a super simple example of tasks and you can learn more here https://code.visualstudio.com/docs/editor/tasks.
 As with all posts here, you can click the code icon at the top of the page and suggest an edit via GitHub.